bomkz/patchman/README.md

              |- assets3.resources
               \- patchscript.json
 ```

+### Installing your patch

+Once you are ready to test your patch, you can open PatchMan, and click on the custom button in the lower area, there, you will input the path to your zip file, as an example: `C:\Users\bomkz\Documents\example.zip`, and then click on install.
+Assuming your patchscript is valid, it should finish without error.

 PatchManager is game version agnostic, so long asset names do not change, however, periodically it is expected for the game to break when updating, so you should Verify game files and repatch the game after new VTOL VR updates.